-- This Health Impact Assessment (HIA) has been prepared by Savills in support of Bridgend College's ongoing promotion of surplus land at their Pencoed College as a site for a mixed use development.
+- 1. This Health Impact Assessment (HIA) has been prepared by Savills in support of HD Limited's promotion of its land at Island Farm for mixed use (housing and education) development in the LDP.
 It should be read alongside the Candidate Site Assessment Stage 2 Supporting Statement. - 2.
 It is important to note the detail provided at this stage reflects the high level masterplanning process, and the HIA will need to be advanced further to reflect detailed proposals at planning application stage. - 3.
 This Health Impact Assessment should outline how the proposed development, on a strategic level, can deliver on positive health outcomes and is prepared in the context of Planning Policy Wales (2018) which in itself is heavily influenced by the requirements set out in the Well-being of Future Generations (Wales) Act 2015. - 4.
 This note also considers the Health Impact Assessment Screening of the Replacement Local Development Plan Preferred Strategy which was published in 2019 as part of the evidence base for the Replacement Local Development Plan.
 It is focused around some notable key themes, with examples of how the proposed masterplan has responded to key considerations which developers would be expected to take into account in development proposals.